GAumala/MediaServer/README.md

 ### Raw files

 By default the videos are streamed in a web client using video.js.
-If you want to have access to the raw video files change your URL to [localhost:8080/?player=1]( http://localhost:8080/?player=0).
-This is useful when you want to use different video players that support video streaming over network, such as mpv.
+The server will try to figure out whether to serve html or raw video files based on the client request's `Accept` header.
+If you want to force the HTML list to show raw file links your URL to [localhost:8080/?player=0]( http://localhost:8080/?player=0).
+This is useful when you have an unsupported video player.